On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Introduction

-Among the available theoretical tools, 't Hooft anomaly matching~\cite{tHooft:1979rat} stands out as one of the few that can constrain the IR spectrum of confining gauge theories.
-A QCD-like theory with $N_f$ massless flavors has a global chiral symmetry~\footnote{In this paper, we neglect the discrete factors that appear in the global symmetry group.} \bea \mathcal{G}=SU(N_f)_L\times SU(N_f)_R \times U(1)_V\, . \eea Confinement implies that the low-energy spectrum consists of color-singlet bound states.
-If chiral symmetry is unbroken in the IR, then such bound states transform in non-trivial irreducible representations (irreps) of $\mathcal{G}$.
-Furthermore, massless composite fermions must exist to reproduce the anomalies of $\mathcal{G}$ induced by the quarks in the ultraviolet (UV).
-In other words, the UV and IR anomalies of the chiral symmetry group $\mathcal{G}$ need to be matched.
+Among the available theoretical tools, 't Hooft anomaly matching stands out as one of the few that can constrain the IR spectrum of confining gauge theories.
+A QCD-like theory with $N_f$ massless flavors has a global chiral symmetry~\footnote{In this paper, we neglect the discrete factors that appear in the global symmetry group.
+We define $U(1)_B$ in a standard way and assign baryon number $1/N_c$ to quarks.} \bea \mathcal{G}[N_f]=SU(N_f)_L\times SU(N_f)_R \times U(1)_B\, , \eea where $U(1)_B$ is baryon number.
+If chiral symmetry is unbroken by the vacuum, the color-singlet bound states in the low-energy spectrum transform in non-trivial irreducible representations (irreps) of $\mathcal{G}[N_f]$.
+Furthermore, massless composite fermions must exist to reproduce in the infrared (IR) the anomalies of $\mathcal{G}[N_f]$ induced by the quarks in the ultraviolet (UV).
+In other words, the UV and IR anomalies of the chiral symmetry group $\mathcal{G}[N_f]$ need to be matched.
 This implies a set of equations called Anomaly Matching Conditions (AMC).
 They were first derived by 't Hooft in Ref.~\cite{tHooft:1979rat} by coupling background gauge fields to the anomalous quark currents and introducing color-neutral spectator fermions.
 A derivation based on analyticity and unitarity was given in Refs.~\cite{Frishman:1980dq,Coleman:1982yg}, see also Ref.~\cite{Coleman:1980mx} for implications in the large-$N_c$ limit.